 As much as we have enjoyed our summer filled with sun and sand, I’m eager to get back into the swing of things.
 I’m excited about our upcoming year and think it’s going to be a memory maker!

-I’ve already made some changes to my usual curriculum choices, said good bye to a few textbooks, and even joined a homeschool co-op on Fridays.
+This year I’ve made some changes to my usual curriculum choices, said good bye to a few textbooks, added in some living books, and even joined a homeschool co-op that we’ll attend on Fridays.

 We’ve reached a milestone this year, as we begin our 5th school year.
 I feel so blessed to still be on this journey and I plan on taking full advantage of this season with my boys!